-Ultrasonic sensors are special devices that transmit ultrasonic waves and receive the reflection of the waves after they hit a body.
-As shown in the Ping))) Ultrasonic Sensor figure, the sensor has two ultrasonic transducers (receiver/transmitter) to get a more accurate reading.
+Ultrasonic Sensors are special devices that transmits ultrasonic waves and receives the reflection of the waves after they hit a body.
+As shown above the sensor has two Ultrasonic Transducer (Receiver/Transmitter) to get a more accurate reading.
 Ping))) Ultrasonic sensor uses only a single pin to send and receive data unlike other sensors where they need two pins (one for requesting and one for receiving).
-This is very helpful because some microcontrollers have a limited number of pins.
-This ultrasonic sensor can detect distances as low as 2 centimeters and as high as 3 meters.

-The signal pin of the Ping))) sensor has two functionalities.
-The first is to trigger, or request as labeled in the Ping))) Signal Wave Diagram.
-It can also be referred to as the start pulse.
-The microcontroller needs to assert a high signal for approximately 2-5 microseconds.
-Sending the start pulse will make the ultrasonic sensor prepare to send ultrasonic waves.
-The preparation time is labeled hold off in the diagram, and usually takes 750 microseconds.
-During the hold off time, the signal pin is set to low by the ultrasonic sensor.

-The second function of the signal pin in the Ping))) sensor is the echo, labeled response in the diagram, where the ultrasonic sensor sends the time it took the ultrasoic waves to be transmitted and then received by the sensor after being reflected off a wall or some other object.
-The high pulse determines the time it took the transmitted signal to get reflected and received.
-Using this time, we can find the distance of the object off which the signal was reflected.
+This is very helpful because some microcontrollers have limited number of pins.
+This ultrasonic sensor can detect the distance as low as 2 centimeters and as high as 3 meters.
+The signal pin has two functrionality.
+The first functionality is Trigger labeled Request in the diagram might also be refered to as Start Pulse.
+The microcontroller needs to send a HIGH Signal for approximately 2-5 microseconds.
+Sending the Start Pulse will make the ultrasonic sensor prepare to send ultrasonic wave.
+The preparation time is labeled HOLD OFF which usually takes 750 microseconds.
+During the HOLD OFF time, the signal pin is set LOW by the ultrasonic sensor.
+Then, it needs to put to LOW.
+The other functionality is Echo labeled as Response where the ultrasonic sensor sends the time it took the ultrasoic waves to be transmitted and then received (after hitting a wall or something) by the sensor as pulse refered to as Echo Time Pulse.
+The HIGH pulse determines the time and from time, we can get the distance.

-Please refer to the Ping))) sensor data sheet for more information [ping-ultrasonic-sensor-datasheet].
+Please refer to the data sheet for more information.[ping-ultrasonic-sensor]